yereverluvinunclebert/SteamyDock/README.md

 # SteamyDock

-A VB6 GDI+ WoW64 dock for Reactos, XP, Win7, 8 and 10.
+A VB6 and TwinBasic GDI+ WoW64 dock for Reactos, XP, Win7, 8 and 10.

 ![cogs](https://github.com/yereverluvinunclebert/SteamyDock/assets/2788342/ba617c24-0c77-4577-b211-47e1c05a4a5e)